kc657/Melange-Food-API/README.md

 ## App Stories

+![Alt text] (/public/images/front-page.jpeg?raw=true "Optional title")

 * The home page has a search for for users to add ingredients and return matching results

+![Alt text] (/public/images/searchResult.jpeg?raw=true "Optional title")

+* User will be able to enter keywords into the search bar and press enter to submit the form.
+Once the form is submitted, the server will call to the Edamam Recipe Search API using the user input.
+The API returns the recipe data, which is then rendered to a modal for the user to review.

-![Alt text] (/public/images/front-page.jpeg?raw=true "Optional title")
+![Alt text] (/public/images/savedRecipe.jpeg?raw=true "Optional title")

-user will be ale to click search for recipes by keyword and return matching results
+* When the user clicks on the "Add Recipe" button, an AJAX call posts that recipe's id to the database and renders the recipe onto the bottom of the landing page.

 * user will be able to see existing saved recipes and edit title
 * user will be able to click "add" button on query results and that recipe will be saved in our database
 * user will be able to delete local data
 * user will click review button to open a modal with fields for author name, date, and if they would recommend this recipe (yes or no).
 The results will append review information to that specific recipe.

-## Sprints

-### Sprint 0

-- Planning deliverables and sprint setup

-### Sprint 1

-- Read recipes

-### Sprint 2

-- Create recipes

-### Sprint 3

-- Delete recipes

-### Sprint 4

-- Create and read reviews

-### Sprint 5

-- Edit and delete reviews

 ## Planned Features

+ - About page

+ - Navigation bar

+ - Edit Yield and return refactored recipe